dan-leo/masters/thesis/v8/twopager.md

 \newpage

-## Latency
+## Latency and timing

-### Measured latency
+### SINR

-#### SNR

 \begin{minipage}{1.0\linewidth}
 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../../masters/code/tests/plotterk/SNR_txTime_plot.pdf}
-\captionof{figure}{Latency points (526/1558) under 25 seconds.
+\captionof{figure}[SINR Latency points (526/1558) under 25 seconds.]{Latency points (526/1558) under 25 seconds.
 (A) Attenuation per decade is not evident according to SNR.
 It can be suggested that using SNR as a metric for other tests is not beneficial if the attenuation zones cannot be distinguished.
 This also suggests that Transmit power is a result of RSRP/RSSI instead.
 (B) The data exists between -100 and 100 dB for both Vodacom and MTN.
 (C) Tests are varied across SNR.
 (D) Increased ECL levels seems to be strongly correlated with latency.
 (Note) The tail at 200 dB is cleared up as a single K-means cluster point due to excess repetition of one of the tests.
 At K=5, K-means points are a third of the maximum filtered values, which therefore minimizes the low latency kurtosis and retains the unique features.}
 \end{center}
 \end{minipage}